MicrosoftDocs/visualfsharpdocs/docs/conceptual/checked.byte[^t]-function-[fsharp].md

 # Checked.byte<^T> Function (F#)

-Converts the argument to **byte**.
+Converts the argument to `byte`.
 This is a direct, checked conversion for all primitive numeric types.
-For strings, the input is converted using **M:System.Byte.Parse(System.String)** with **P:System.Globalization.CultureInfo.InvariantCulture** settings.
+For strings, the input is converted using [`System.Byte.Parse`](https://msdn.microsoft.com/library/system.byte.parse.aspx) with [`System.Globalization.CultureInfo.InvariantCulture`](https://msdn.microsoft.com/library/system.globalization.cultureinfo.invariantculture.aspx) settings.
 Otherwise the operation requires an appropriate static conversion method on the input type.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators.Checked